- Study at Deakin

 The categories of outputs which are reported for the HERDC are:

-Reported research publications are also used to support applications for research support, including Overseas Conference Leave, research grants and OSP, and for academic promotion.
+Reported research publications are also used to support applications for research support, including Overseas Conference Leave, research grants and Academic Study Leave, and for academic promotion.
 Staff webpages link directly to their list of reported publications.

 Staff, students and visitors can search the University's publication reports by individual researcher or by School or Faculty for a specific year or check their publication record at these links.
 Most publications submitted to DRO will appear on the above reports within two weeks.